Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Georgetown and China Today

-Georgetown’s ties to China are growing at a rapid pace as China has become the world’s second largest economy and is playing an ever-increasing role in international affairs.
-Georgetown’s faculty is rapidly expanding its collaborative research with top Chinese universities on pressing global issues.
-More than 700 Chinese students attend Georgetown, and there are active alumni associations in Beijing, Shanghai, Hong Kong, and Taipei.
+Georgetown’s ties to China have grown extensively as China has become the world’s second largest economy and is playing a greater role in international affairs.
+Georgetown faculty are connected with colleagues at leading Chinese universities through international networks.
+About 1,000 Chinese students attend Georgetown, and there are active alumni associations in Beijing, Shanghai, Hong Kong, and Taipei.

 2011